Barney Ford: Early and personal life

 Barney was born in Stafford, Virginia (Stafford Courthouse) on January 22, 1822 to a white plantation owner and an enslaved woman named Phoebe.
 He grew up on a plantation in South Carolina, where his mother was willing to accept the risk of personal harm to have Barney learn to read and write, perhaps instruction provided by an enslaved man.

 Ford has been said to have runaway when he was around 17 or 18 years of age.
 (Note: Ford is said to have run away from his slave holder when he was a teen, or 17 or 18 years of age.
 He is also said to have run away in 1848 when he was 26 years old.
 In that case, he was said to have been hired out to work on a Mississippi riverboat.
 When the boat was docked at Quincy, Illinois, he walked off the boat and traveled to Chicago.)
 He had a series of positions by 1848.
 (Note: It is not clear if he was enslaved and hired out for the work or if he had escaped slavery before he started this work.)
 He drove mules and hogs from Kentucky to Columbus, Georgia for four years.
 He next worked on a cotton boat from Columbus, Georgia to Apolachicola, Florida as a second steward; he held that position for three years.
 He worked on a Mississippi passenger steamer that traveled between St. Louis and Louisville and New Orleans from 1846 until 1848, when he went to Chicago.
 He was assisted along the way by conductors of the Underground Railroad.

 Having been known only as Barney as a youth, he gave himself the full name of Barney Lancelot Ford.
 In addition to what he may have learned as a child, he is said to have learned to read and write himself, such as on his way to Chicago or after he arrived in Chicago.
 His friends included local abolitionists.

 In 1849, he married Julia Lyon or Lyoni of Chicago.
-They had a boy named Lewis Napoleon and a girl named Sadie.
-Barney Ford died in 1902.
-Julia and Barney Ford are buried at Riverside Cemetery in Denver.
+In 1850, a daughter named Frances was born in Chicago, followed by another daughter Sarah (Sadie) in 1858, also in Chicago, and a son, Louis in Denver in 1860.
+Julia died in Denver in 1899 and Barney in 1902.
+Julia and Barney Ford are buried at Riverside Cemetery in Denver in a plot adjoining Henry Wagoner and his wife Susan, sister of Julia.